-Biomedical Science - Deakin University
+Bachelor of Biomedical Science program at Deakin University:

-Units 3 and 4: a study score of at least 25 in English (EAL) or at least 20 in English other than EAL.

-- Units 3 and 4: satisfactory completion of any English - Units 3 and 4: satisfactory completion in one of Maths: Mathematical Methods or Maths: Specialist Mathematics.
+- English: Units 3 and 4 with a study score of at least 25 in English (EAL) or 20 in English other than EAL. - Chemistry: Units 3 and 4 with a study score of at least 20 - Mathematics: Units 3 and 4 with a study score of at least 20 in one of Mathematical Methods or Specialist Mathematics.